 And that’s what might be your preparation plan for the remaining months before JEE Main.
 I am not saying it should be, I am saying it’s just a plan that worked for me.
 It certainly isn’t the best one, otherwise I would have ranked AIR 1.
 Jokes aside, it’s a good study plan and it certainly helped me keep a cool mindset in the exam hall.

-Prepare for JEE Main at your home in the remaining months as per a dedicated study plan, guided by best teachers and IIT experts through JEE Online Courses.
+Prepare for JEE Main at your home in the remaining months as per a dedicated study plan, guided by best teachers and IIT experts through JEE Online Crash Course.

 JEE Advanced 2018 AIR-477